-Tim Schmit works at the Advanced Satellite Products Branch (ASPB) within NOAA's NESDIS Center of Satellite Applications and Research located in Madison, WI.
+Tim Schmit (vita) works at the Advanced Satellite Products Branch (ASPB) within NOAA's NESDIS Center of Satellite Applications and Research located in Madison, WI.
 Tim has been recongized as an international expert in the field of geostationary remote sensing.
 Tim's experience with satellite data and processing covers a number of areas, including calibration, simulations and algorithms for processing satellite data into meteorological/environmental information and has a lead role in some of the science applications for the GOES-R series.
-Tim has extensive experience with data and deriving products from the current GOES imager and sounder data.
-Tim's interest on GOES-R is truly end-to-end, from the instruments, downlink, calibration, re-broadcast, distribution, archive/access, visualization, product generation, validations, outreach and applications.
+Tim has extensive experience with data and deriving products from the legacy GOES imager and sounder data.
+Tim's interest on GOES-R series is truly end-to-end, from the instruments, downlink, calibration, re-broadcast, distribution, archive/access, visualization, product generation, validations, education, outreach and applications.

 Tim got his Master's degree from the University of Wisconsin--Madison in 1987.